Breadcrumb

 • Lauren Hammond

-Lauren Hammond is the GWC's Coordinator.
-She recently received her Ph.D. in English here at UC Riverside.
+Lauren Hammond is the GWC Specialist.
+She received her Ph.D. in English here at UC Riverside in 2023.
 Prior to that, Lauren received her Bachelor of Arts degree in Literature and Writing at California State University, San Marcos, and her Master of Arts degree in English and Comparative Literature at San Diego State University (SDSU).
+In addition to serving as the GWC Specialist, Dr. Hammond is also UCR's Fulbright Program Advisor to graduate students.

 • Gary Qin